 We strive to educate Texans about water risks in order to prevent drowning deaths.

 Texas has a large number of residential, apartment, and community swimming pools, lakes, rivers, ponds, and even the ocean on the southern border of Texas.
-Tragically, in September 2012, Texas was named the number one state in the United States for pool drowning deaths.
-In order to draw attention to this issue, the result of which is robbing Texans of their loved ones, a 501 c3 non-profit called the Texas Drowning Prevention Alliance was formed.
+Texas reported more pool drownings than any other state in 2012.
+Texas Drowning Prevention Alliance, a nonprofit organization, formed to draw attention to the high rates of fatal and nonfatal drownings in Texas and prevent loss of loved ones and other consequences.
 The purpose of this organization is (1) to work to join all existing individual and community drowning efforts together under one umbrella so as to strategize and implement effective statewide drowning prevention efforts through education and legislation, and, (2) to disseminate information to the entire population of Texas at all levels on ways in which we can all take an active part in helping to save our precious kids and at-risk adults from fatal drowning deaths.

 Texas Drowning Prevention Alliance has been able to secure the direct involvement of diversified partners in the Dallas-Ft.
-Worth communities, and are gaining momentum in Houston, San Antonio, and across the great State of Texas.
+Worth communities and is gaining momentum in Houston, San Antonio, and across the great State of Texas.
 Current Texas Drowning Prevention Alliance partners include the Texas Pediatric Society, Texas Fire Chiefs Association, Texas Parks and Wildlife Association, major hospitals in Dallas-Ft.
 Worth, various municipalities, the National Drowning Prevention Alliance, the American Red Cross, code enforcement in Dallas and Ft.
-Worth, as well as swim schools and various pool fencing companies.
+Worth, YMCA associations across the state, and swim schools and various pool fencing companies.